mcrolf/MEAN-helpdesk-SPC2940/README.md

 #--------------------------------------------------------

-You will need Node.js version 16.13.0 or greater.
+You will need Node.js version 16.13.0 or greater, npm, typescript, ts-node.

-You may also need the Node Package Manager, npm.

-  node --version
+  node --version (to check node version)

 You will need the Angular CLI.

   npm install -g @angular/cli

+You may need to run the npm installer again to apply changes.

+  npm install

 #--------------------------------------------------------